Turner County Courthouse: Architecture

 The construction is of brick and stone, and the New Georgia Guide published by the University of Georgia Press describes the building as "impressive."
 While the other courthouses designed by Alexander Blair III reflect traditional Neoclassicism, the design of the Turner County Courthouse (like the Decatur County Courthouse) is characterized by Neoclassical variations.
 It features a more flamboyant style that reflect the influence of Neo-Georgian/Colonial Revival architecture, giving a historical atmosphere to the building, as well as a somewhat Italianate appearance.
 The courthouse is asymmetrical because it includes a three-story clock tower, located on the west side of the building.
 The clock was made by the E. Howard Watch & Clock Company.
-The courthouse still has the original tin tiles, popular when the building was constructed, as well as an upper balcony where, before desegregation, blacks were required to sit.
+The courthouse still has the original tin tiles, popular when the building was constructed, as well as an upper balcony where, before desegregation, black people were required to sit.
 A state historical marker, erected by the Georgia Historical Commission in 1954, is located on the courthouse lawn.